YFanha/MON1-Prometheus/README.md

 # Prometheus
-Prometheus monitoring system deployment with Grafana.
+Deployment of a Prometheus monitoring system with Grafana.

 # Files
 These files are updated with the progress of the project